christopherAlberts/immensity/README.md

 The one potential issue with this function was that as the length of message, numbers of lists in the grid and step size increase, so to does the compute power needed to solve the algorithm.
 This means it can take long for the computer to complete the function.

 I mitigated this by making use of multiprocessing.
-Python natively only runs on one processes ate a time.
-I wrote the coded to check the current hardware it's running on and then assign the varies tasks to a number of different processes.
+Python natively only runs on one processor at a time.
+I wrote the code to check the current hardware it's running on and then assign the various tasks to a number of different processors.
 This means that the computer can start solving multiple computation problems at the same time.
 As the algorithm gets bigger, this drastically reduces the time needed to solve it.

 ### Normal (One Process) ###